khaled-kh/simple_view/README.md

-# simpleView
+# simple_view

-A set of facade classes for boost::gil that makes it easier to use in one place.
+A wrapper for boost::gil::image_view that makes it easier to use in one place.